zarthur/CSCC-Fundamentals-Android-Notes/week_1-utilize_data/readme.md

 ```

 In this example, we declared a one-dimensional array of integers.
 We can
+declare multi-dimensional arrays (arrays where each element is also an array)
-declare multi-dimensional arrays using the bracket notation.
-For example,
+using the bracket notation.
+For example, a two-dimensional array of floats
-a two-dimensional array of floats could be declared like this:
+could be declared like this:

 ```
 float lowsAndHighs[][];